 GCPHN has developed Primary Sense to address the needs of general practice.
 Primary Sense creates practical reporting to support the practice in population health management, supporting the GPs, nurses and practice managers to deliver evidenced based, optimised care.

-GCPHN has worked closely with local GPs and researchers to develop Primary Sense to ensure reports are both high quality and practical in a general practice setting, and align with RACGP Standards and advice.
+GCPHN has worked closely with local GPs and researchers to develop Primary Sense to ensure reports and medication safety alerts are both high quality and practical in a general practice setting, and align with RACGP Standards and advice.